 What Do You Need the Bike For?

 This is a question you need to be asking yourself before buying any motorcycle.
-Are you planning on commuting long-distance every day or are you looking for something to ride on weekends?
+Are you planning on motorcycle commuting every day or are you looking for something to ride on weekends?

 The purpose of your purchase can help better determine a specific type of bike that will work best for you.